This website uses cookies to give you the best experience. By using this website you consent to the use of the cookies. Cookie Policy

 DISPLAY REFRESH RATE: 60Hz, 80Hz, 90Hz, 120Hz

-LTPS In-Cell vs OLED on smartphones: smoothness, power and temperature
+LTPS In-Cell vs OLED on smartphones: smoothness, power and heat

 At a glance